Go to bed and wake up at the same time every day.

 Think about Macaroni and cheese.

-Eat farm-fresh and organic if possible.
-Eat lots of greens and organic produce.
+It is best to eat farm-fresh and organic if possible and lots of greens and organic produce.

 Think of the B vitamins, minerals like magnesium, calcium, zinc, selenium, omega three fatty acids all of which calm the mind, and are essential for the nervous system and brain health.